ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Challenging`
-    - The issue requires extensive understanding of the code base.
+    - The issue requires an extensive understanding of the code base.

 - ![#ff9900](https://placehold.it/15/ff9900/000000?text=+) `Advanced`
-    - The issue requires advanced understanding of the code base.
+    - The issue requires an advanced understanding of the code base.

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Intermediate`
-    - The issue requires basic understanding of the code base.
+    - The issue requires a basic understanding of the code base.

 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Beginner`
     - The issue doesn't require any specific knowledge about the code base.